kspra3/Computer-Science-Project/README.md

 - Exception handling is done in order to detect incorrect filename that is provided by the user using TRY-EXCEPT method.
 ## Scalability:
 - Our program is able to run watermark embedding and extracting for image of any size.
-- However, the size of the watermark to be inserted by the buyer and seller heavily relies on the size of the image given.
+- However, the size of the watermark to be inserted by the buyer and seller heavily depends on the size of the image given.
 ## Platform and OS independence:
-- Our program works for any operating system as long as it has access to the softwares and modules that we have specified under the software requirement and libraries/ modules section.
+- Our program works for any operating system as long as it has access to the softwares and modules that we have specified under the software requirement and the libraries/ modules sections.
 ## Security:
-- Asymmetric Rivest-Shamir-Adleman (RSA) encryption is used in our program to preserves the non-framing and non-repudation security properties that the buyer-seller protocol has.
+- Asymmetric Rivest-Shamir-Adleman (RSA) encryption is used in our program to preserves the non-framing and non-repudation security properties that buyer-seller protocol has.